 - 1. Always install the wires into the receiver box before installing the receiver. - 2.
 Install the antenna wire and the servo cables into the receiver box. - 3.
 Arrange the wires neatly using the wire guides in the receiver box (A).
 The excess wire will be bundled inside the receiver box.
 Label which wire is for which channel. - 4.
-Apply a small bead of silicone grease (Traxxas part #1647) to the wire clamp (B). - 5.
+Apply a small bead of silicone grease (part #1647) to the wire clamp (B). - 5.
 Install the wire clamp and tighten the two 2.5x8mm cap screws securely. - 6.
-Install the receiver into the box and plug the wires into the receiver (C).
-Refer to page 12 for the wiring diagram. - 7.
-Make sure the box light pipe is aligned with the receiver LED.
-Make sure the O-ring is properly seated into the groove in the receiver box so that the cover will not pinch it or damage it in any way. - 8.
-Install the cover and tighten the two 3x8mm button-head cap screws securely. - 9.
-Inspect the cover to make sure that the O-ring seal is not visible.
+Using double-sided adhesive foam tape, install the receiver into the box and plug the wires into the receiver (C).
+Refer to page 12 for the wiring diagram.